Skip to main content

 Minimum Wages in Egypt

-Egypt has established minimum wage regulations, with the minimum wage currently set from EGP2,700.00 to EGP3,000.00 (Egyptian Pounds) per month.
+Egypt has established minimum wage regulations, with the current private sector minimum wage set at EGP 7,000 per month.

 Minimum Wages in Egypt

-Egypt has established minimum wage regulations, with the minimum wage currently set from EGP2,700.00 to EGP3,000.00 (Egyptian Pounds) per month.
+Egypt has established minimum wage regulations, with the current private sector minimum wage set at EGP 7,000 per month.

 Mercans’ Payroll Capabilities